kslimani/xfce-theme/README.md

 # XFCE4 custom theme

+__UPDATE:__ this theme is broken since XFCE 4.12+ and therefore deprecated.
+Instead, take a look at [Numix theme project](https://github.com/numixproject/numix-gtk-theme).

 * This theme is a mix of Numix Holo and Greybird GTK themes.
 * Window borders is Numix Holo.
 * Icons are Cheser theme.